 Pay for your pages at the circulation desk first and library staff will send your print job to the printer.

 The Library provides free wireless Internet to patrons during library hours.
-Connect to “sidpub”, accept the terms, and get started.
+Connect to “sidpub”, open browser, accept the terms, and get started.

 Black and white copies are $.25 per page.